-The personal statement is your chance to show off you, it is an opportunity to make yourself standout from the crowd before you meet someone in person.
-Use your word count wisely and make sure you sell yourself as this will often be your first chance to sell yourself.
+The personal statement is your chance to show off you - it is an opportunity to make yourself standout from the crowd before you meet someone in person.
+Use your word count wisely as this will often be your first chance to sell yourself.
 Below are some pointers and tips to help you get the most out of your word count.

-- “I have repeatedly demonstrated through my time at CHS that I am a hardworking and diligent student, my reports and feedback from teachers CHS demonstrate this, I have a close group of friends and thrive in new and exciting environments”.
+- “I have repeatedly demonstrated through my time at Matthew Arnold that I am a hard working and diligent student, my reports and feedback from teachers demonstrate this, I have a close group of friends and thrive in new and exciting environments”.